GIBRILKAMARA/v0-fintech-design-system/README.md

-# FlowPay - Cross-Border Payments Platform
+# Moneyfer - Cross-Border Payments Platform

 A modern, full-featured fintech application for cross-border payments using stablecoins and local settlement.
 Built with Next.js, TypeScript, and Tailwind CSS.